 1. Don't Wallow

-light bulb remember It's ”OK“ to be upset, but limit the time you allow yourself to give in to it.
+It's ”OK“ to be upset, but limit the time you allow yourself to give in to it.

 2. Acknowledge Your Depression, and Get it Out!

 Dealing with your frustrations or distress and then letting it go is the best possible thing you can do while studying abroad.
 Getting your thoughts down on paper (or on your computer) can help you release, and feel better.
 Journaling in an old-fashioned notebook, or blogging if you are not old-fashioned, is a great way to feel like you’re being heard without ever having to explain your emotions.
-It can also be a good exercise in reflection, because when you look back a month later you will have more clarity as to why you were feeling the way you were and how to prevent those feelings from coming back a second time.
+It can also be a good exercise in reflection, because when you look back a month later you will have more clarity as to why you were feeling the way you were and how to prevent those feelings from coming back a second time.3.
+Sign Up for Activities You Enjoy

 Regardless of whether you’re in another country for six weeks, six months or a year, you need to adjust to the new life you’re creating for yourself, even if it’s only temporary.
 Sign up at a gym or find a local pick-up league for your favorite sport to get your endorphins back.
-If athletics aren’t for you, grabbing a book and reading in the park is always nice.
+If athletics aren’t for you, grabbing a book and reading in the park is always nice.4.
+Be Around Friendly Faces

 One of the major causes of depression is loneliness.
 If you are having problems navigating the culture, language, or if you are simply missing your friends and family back home – break out and seize the new experiences in front of you.
 Chances are, there are a ton of people in your program, or at your school, looking for some friends as well.
 Invite them to grab dinner, go see a movie, or go explore your new city together.
 There are also great websites like Meetup.com and Couchsurfing.org that will allow you to connect with likeminded people locally.
-Being around friendly faces and potential friends is an easy way to cheer yourself up.
+Being around friendly faces and potential friends is an easy way to cheer yourself up.5.
+Show Your Gratitude

 There are so many things to be grateful for, and with the chaos of the day, we may not have time to realize all that is around us.
 Take some time in your day to choose something to be grateful for, or show how grateful you are by giving back.
 You can start a grateful journal where each day you pick one thing to be thankful for.
 You can also do this on Facebook, Twitter, or your very own blog to share your thoughts with the world.
 If you want to go one step further, see if you can volunteer at a soup kitchen or with another organization.
 Not only is this a great way to get involved, but you will be part of a team, and giving back each time you do it.
 This is a guaranteed way to feel better!

 Remember to be healthy, happy and strive to get the most out of the experience.
-Remind yourself of what made you happy at home, too.
-It’s more than likely that similar things or activities exist in your new temporary home that can help you shake away the blues.
+Remind yourself of what made you

 No comments: